up-in-the-clouds/telar-khipu/GOOGLE_SHEETS_TEMPLATE.md

 - Leave blank rows between sections for readability
 - All values in Column B
-- Chapter numbers in Column A after CHAPTERS marker
+- Story numbers in Column A after STORIES marker
-- Chapter titles in Column B
+- Story titles in Column B

 ## Tab 3: Objects